UNIVERSE-HPC/course-material/technology_and_tooling/docker/index.md

       url: https://github.com/carpentries-incubator/docker-introduction
       image: https://carpentries-incubator.github.io/docker-introduction/assets/img/incubator-logo-blue.svg
       license: CC-BY-4.0
+summary: |
+    This course aims to introduce the use of Docker containers with the goal of using them to effect reproducible computational environments.
 ---

 This session aims to introduce the use of Docker containers with the goal of